when you have a poor mattress

 and my mother informed me a week ago that she's not going to hold back from encouraging me to get married. great. good to know i have my mother's support.

-sure it would be great to learn with someone. sure it would be great to share myself, my time, my living space. but perhaps i'm more of a window shopper than a comittment gal. and i'm alright with that. and i wish there were more examples of people thriving without romance hallmarking their already absurd, fulfilling, crazy lives. i mean--does everybody believe they are ultimately supposed to end up with one person? many people are with me through chapters of my life. those that manage to stay longer (and it isn't many) remain friends. but my passion must be my own, and i have yet to meet someone who compliments it without eventually distracting it.
+sure it would be great to learn with someone. sure it would be great to share myself, my time, my living space. but perhaps i'm more of a window shopper than a ltr person. and i'm alright with that. i've got friendships older than my friends' children, and i'm proud to have those lasting relationships. and i wish there were more examples of people thriving without romance hallmarking their already absurd, fulfilling, crazy lives. i mean--does everybody believe they are ultimately supposed to end up with one person? many people are with me through chapters of my life. those who manage to stay longer (and it isn't many) remain friends. but my passion must be my own, and i have yet to meet someone who compliments it without eventually ruining it. still, i always come back to being open to the possibility. i'll never say never because i know better, but it's annoying to feel like i'm missing out on an experience just because it's so glamorized above all other types of relationships.

 ReplyDelete